rafthedeveloper/Sofahopping/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Dashboard Show and Member(s) view (~1 day)
+### Phase 1: User Authentication, DashboardShow, MemberShow, MemberIndex (~1 day)
 I will be creating the user authentication in rails as taught in App Academy.
 By the end of this phase, users will be able to create accounts, log in, log out, view members index, member show page and dashboard.
+I will be adding a member route to serve as the api, it will serve json back to the backbone app.
 The most important part of this phase will be pushing the app to Heroku and ensuring that these pieces work well together.

 [Details][phase-one]